Advocate

 To support London and the UK’s fragile economic recovery, the Government should reinstate the lowered rate of VAT for international tourists to the UK, also known as tax-free shopping.

-Research by Oxford Economics and the Association of International Retail has shown that, rather than costing £2 billion, as HM Treasury has said, reintroducing tax-free shopping will cost £590.
-Furthermore, it will generate an additional £940 in other taxes, providing a £350 million annual boost, an additional 1.6 million visitors in the first full year and £2.1 billion in extra spending.
-Overall, it’s estimated to contribute £4.1 billion to GDP annually and support around 78,000 jobs across the UK.
+Research by Oxford Economics and the Association of International Retail has shown that, rather than costing £2 billion, as HM Treasury has said, reintroducing tax-free shopping would contribute £4.1 billion to GDP annually and support around 78,000 jobs across the UK.

-We have supported calls from the Association of International Retail and the New West End Company to urge the Chancellor to ask the Office for Budget Responsibility to conduct an independent assessment of the full economic impact of tax-free shopping so that he can make an informed decision as to whether it will be an unnecessary cost or – as projected – a financial lifeline.
+We have supported calls from the Association of International Retail and the New West End Company that urged the previous Government to ask the Office for Budget Responsibility to conduct an independent assessment of the full economic impact of tax-free shopping so that they could make an informed decision as to whether it will be an unnecessary cost or – as projected – a financial lifeline.

 December 2022